Christmas and New Year's closings

 Employees in essential operational positions (police, fire, EMS, water/sewer plant operations) will continue on their normal schedules during the holidays.

 The Henry Martinsville Health Department will be closed on Thursday and Friday and reopen at 8 a.m.
-Dec.
-28.
+Monday.
+The department also will be closed New Year’s Day and reopen on Jan.
+4.

 The Martinsville-Henry County Historical Society will be open by appointment only this week.
 Anyone wishing to tour the Historical Society can call 276-732-1687 to schedule a visit.